-The 2009 administration differed somewhat.
-It was essentially a census of all CU-Boulder freshmen
+The 2009 and later administrations essentially surveyed a census of all CU-Boulder freshmen

 engagement in many important activities that are positively related to learning

 and personal development.
-Results are shown for CU-Boulder students versus those at other participating AAU public
+Results are shown separately for CU-Boulder freshmen and seniors versus those at other participating AAU public

 institutions.
-CU-Boulder results are also shown by class level, college, and major program or department.
+For most years, CU-Boulder results are also shown by class level, college, and major program or department.